"

 • Do you prefer to read textbooks or PowerPoint slides?

-• Do you learn when you do or perform in a way that is hands on, or you prefer to learn through visual examples?
+• Do you learn in a way that is hands-on, through visual examples?

 • Do you prefer individual assignments or group work?